Skew braces, near-rings, skew rings, dirings: Introduction

 \section{Introduction}

-In this article we develop, from a new point of view, classical notions connected to set-theoretic solutions of the Yang-Baxter equation.
+In this article, we develop, from a new point of view, classical notions connected to set-theoretic solutions of the Yang-Baxter equation.
 Our aim is to highlight some properties concerning left skew braces, left near-rings, and left skew rings.
 The basic idea is to replace an operation on an additive group $(G,+)$ with the difference of two operations on $(G,+)$, one associative and the other left distributive.
 This is the same technique by which, given a module $M$ over a commutative ring $k$ in which $2$ is invertible, any $k$-bilinear operation on $M$ can be expressed as the sum of two $k$-bilinear operations, one commutative and the other anticommutative.

 Here, we start from the elementary notions related to left near-rings (Section~\ref{basic}).
 A left near-ring is equipped with a multiplication operation that is associative and left distributive.
-Examples of near-rings include the set $M(G)$ of all mappings $G\to G$, where $G$ is an additive group (these form a {\em right} near-ring), and the set $B(G$) of all binary operations $G\times G\to G$, again with $G$ an additive group (\cite[Theorem~1.2]{LPOMR} and \cite[Theorem~2.4.5]{OM}).
+(In this paper, whenever we say that a binary operation $\cdot$ on a group $(G,+)$ is left distributive, we mean that the operation $\cdot$ is left distributive over $+$, that is, $a\cdot(b+c)=a\cdot b+a\cdot c$ for every $a,b,c\in G$.)
+Examples of near-rings include the set $M(G)$ of all mappings $G\to G$, where $G$ is an additive group (these form a {\em right} near-ring), and the set $B(G)$ of all binary operations $G\times G\to G$, again with $G$ an additive group ( \cite[Theorem~1.2]{LPOMR} and \cite[Theorem~2.4.5]{OM}).
 In particular, $B(G)$ is a left near-ring with a two-sided identity.
 The identity is the operation $\pi_1$ on $G$, where $\pi_1\colon G\times G\to G$ is the first projection, that is, the operation defined by $a\pi_1 b=a$ for every $a,b\in G$ (Section~\ref{4}).

 We consider all possible ways of expressing the operation $\pi_1$ as the difference of two operations $\circ$ and $\cdot$, where $\circ$ is a binary associative operation and $\cdot$ is a left distributive operation.
 This naturally gives rise to {\em two} structures closely resembling that of a left near-ring: {\em left skew rings}, defined in the same way as left near-rings except for the fact that left distributivity is replaced by left skew distributivity; and {\em left weak rings}, also defined as left near-rings except that associativity is replaced by left weak associativity.
 The two categories of left skew rings and left weak rings turn out to be isomorphic (Theorem~\ref{main}).